Noa Bornstein’s Peace Gorilla

 Visiting Peace Gorilla at Kingsland Wildflowers at Broadway Stages

-DIRECTIONS: Drive, bike or walk: Greenpoint Ave., to Kingsland Ave (turn left if coming from Manhattan Ave; turn right if coming from Greenpoint Bridge) proceed to the end of street through open gates. (parking on adjacent street).
-Or take the scenic walk (bike and wheelchair accessible) through George Trakas’ Nature Walk.
-Entrance corner of Paidge and Provost; by the huge granite stone; exit onto Kingsland Ave.
+Directions: Drive, bike or walk: Greenpoint Ave. to Kingsland Ave. (turn left if coming from Manhattan Ave; turn right if coming from Greenpoint Bridge) proceed to the end of street to open gates, 520 Kingsland Ave.

 Listen to an audio description of Peace Gorilla by Noa Bornstein